IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 The Commission's reports should benefit rights-holders, including men and boys.
 Reports should provide information that supports the ability of men advocates to advocate for change.
 For example, by providing a section on men's rights issues and / or ensuring that sex-disaggregated data and other relevant information for men's advocates is included.

-The Commission should be collecting information about men's rights (see , on page , for more information).
+The Commission should be collecting information about men's rights (see Monitoring & Investigations, on page 37, for more information).
 Men and men's advocates have a right to that information.
-Their "access to data and reports informing them of existing inequalities among population groups is essential to the realization of the right to information, and the monitoring and realization of human rights more generally".^[A Human Rights Based Approach to Data - Leaving No One Behind in the 2030 Agenda for Sustainable Development: Guidance Note to Data Collection and Disaggregation]
+Their "access to data and reports informing them of existing inequalities among population groups is essential to the realization of the right to information, and the monitoring and realization of human rights more generally".\[56]

 ## Recommendations and advice

 The Commission should take opportunities to recommend changes and give advice on how to improve the human rights situation for men and boys.
 Recommended changes could include[^13]:

--   Changes to laws, policies, and practices to prevent systemic and [[structural discrimination]] of men and boys, for example:
+-   Changes to laws, policies, and practices to prevent systemic and structural discrimination of men and boys, for example:
     -   The repeal/revision discriminatory laws;
     -   Training of judiciary, police, etc. to address bias against men;
     -   Creating a government department to provide provide expertise and advice on men's issues Eg a Ministry for Men;